 We believe in the power of dialogue to foster understanding, and we are resolved to catalyze and curate meaningful exchanges aimed toward the highest good.

-Public Square Magazine is a joint project sponsored by the Elizabeth McCune Institute and the John A. Widtsoe Foundation.
+Public Square Magazine is sponsored by the Elizabeth McCune Institute.

 The Elizabeth McCune Institute is committed to the study of faith in the public square.
 It is led by Lynn Chapman, who holds a Ph.D. in public policy from George Mason University.
 He serves as the president of NVS, LLC and has served in private, public and non-profit organizations including: as an interim editor for Deseret News; on the MWAA board in Washington, D.C.; and as vice-chair of the board of trustees of Southern Virginia University.